 Outside scholarships are applied to student accounts when they are received; anticipated payments are not deducted from the balance due before late fees are applied.

 Scholarship checks from private organizations should be mailed directly to Student Financial Services.
 Please do not mail scholarship checks with other payments.
 Scholarships are divided evenly (unless noted otherwise by the donor) between semesters.

-Making sure your parents have access to your student bill
+Make sure your parents have access to your student bill and financial aid information.

 Bates students use the Garnet Gateway to register for classes, view grades, and review important financial aid and student account information.
 Parents and other individuals authorized by their students can also view this information on the Garnet Gateway, using their own credentials.

 In order for parents to view their student’s information, the student must authorize access.
 The student has the ability to authorize access for all or a combination of his or her academic, financial aid, and student account information.
 Access can be granted to parents, step-parents, grandparents, or other individuals and can be established for all areas or limited to a particular area – the student account, for example – depending upon the student’s preferences, and can be updated at any time by the student.

 Parents who do not currently have access to student information on the Garnet Gateway, but who would like to have access to financial aid, billing statements or other online records should talk with their students about having access granted.

 How do I grant access for my parent or other individual to see my financial aid and/or student account information on the Garnet Gateway?

 To grant access, go to the Garnet Gateway and click on the Authorize Account Access under the Account & Access menu.
 From here, you can select who should have access to your information and the types of information that you’d like that person to be able to view.
 Once you submit your selections, Bates will create a user ID and PIN that will be mailed to the person to whom you granted access.
 An email confirmation of your selections will be sent to you and the person you’ve authorized to view your information.